openebs/openebs/contribute/design/openebs-provisioner-high-availibility.md

 ### How `openebs-provisioner` will be Highly Available?

-	- Kubernetes scheduler will make sure that each node has atleast one pod of `openebs-provisioner`
+	- Kubernetes scheduler will make sure that each node has atleast one pod of `openebs-provisioner` labeled with `name:openebs-provisioner`.
-	- On descreasing replicas count from n (>2) to 2 will retain pods having label P1 and P2.
-P1 and P2 will be isolated and protected to make sure that P1 and P2 are always running.